pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 ### Phase 1: Analysis and Planning

 - [ ] Read the complete enum file
+- [ ] **Search for enum usage** in the codebase to understand how it's used (imports, method calls, comparisons, etc.)
 - [ ] Identify code smells (missing `@unique`, no docstrings, inconsistent values, magic strings)
 - [ ] Check if enum values are meaningful or should use `auto()`
 - [ ] Verify enum members follow naming conventions (UPPER_CASE)
-- [ ] Check if enum needs methods or properties
+- [ ] Check if enum needs methods or properties based on usage patterns found
 - [ ] Review similar enums in codebase for consistency
 - [ ] Present the plan to the user for approval
 - [ ] **WAIT FOR USER CONFIRMATION** - Do not proceed until user explicitly approves the plan